Ke'Bryan Hayes Player Props: Pirates vs. Reds

 Reds Pitching Rankings

-- The pitching staff for the Reds has a collective 9.3 K/9, the ninth-best in MLB.
+- The 9.2 strikeouts per nine innings compiled by the Reds pitching staff ranks ninth in MLB.

-- The Reds have the 26th-ranked team ERA among all MLB pitching staffs (5.36).
+- The Reds' 5.27 team ERA ranks 26th across all league pitching staffs.

-- Reds pitchers combine to rank 16th in baseball in home runs allowed (22 total, 1.2 per game).
+- The Reds rank 15th in baseball in home runs surrendered (22 total, 1.1 per game).

-- Ashcraft (2-0 with a 1.42 ERA and 17 strikeouts in 19 2/3 innings pitched) gets the start for the Reds, his fourth of the season.
+- Cessa (0-2) takes the mound for the Reds in his fourth start of the season.
+He's put together a 13.50 ERA in 12 2/3 innings pitched, with three strikeouts.

-- His most recent time out was in relief on Thursday when the righty tossed 2/3 innings against the Pittsburgh Pirates while giving up hits.
+- In his last appearance -- out of the bullpen on Friday -- the right-hander threw 2/3 innings against the Pittsburgh Pirates while surrendering hits.

+- The 30-year-old has an ERA of 13.50, with 2.3 strikeouts per nine innings, in three games this season.
+Opponents are batting .417 against him.

 © 2023 Data Skrive.
 All rights reserved.